 Fertile S. latissima sporophytes were collected by divers in December 2017 and stored in tanks with running seawater and low-light/short-day conditions until used for different seeding trials in the current experiment.
 Sori tissue from around 20 sporophytes was used to obtain a spore solution with a density of 400,000-470,000 spores mL-1 used for starting cultures of free-floating seedlings in aerated flasks containing PES at 10 °C in white light (40 μ mol photons m-2 s-1) and a light regime of 16 h light:8 h dark to promote fertilisation and sporophyte development.
 Cultures were started 42 (D42), 35 (D35) and 28 (D28) days before they were seeded on ropes using a binder and deployed at sea the same day.
 The seedlings had an average length of 45-120 μm before seeding, and the fraction of sporophytes vs. gametophytes was in the range of 7.4-13.6% where one counted individual was equal to one sporophyte or one gametophyte filament (Table 1).
 The sporophyte cultures were diluted 50/50 with autoclaved seawater to aim for the same density as the spore solutions.
 One of the gametophyte culture was induced in white light for 14 days (GF0) before being seeded with the binder directly on ropes on the day of deployment and had an average length of 88 μm and a sporophyte vs. gametophyte fraction of 6.4%.
-A commercial binder (AtSeaNova, BE) was used to thicken the sporophyte/gametophyte cultures, which were applied to the ropes (\@ 18 mm, braided AlgaeRope), preventing the suspended seedlings from being washed off before they could attach (Kerrison et al. 2018).
-The protocol for density, the date of seeding on ropes, the seeding density (spores mL-1 for spores, mg mL-1 (DW) for gametophytes and individuals mL-1 for sporophytes) and the sporophyte lengths at seeding
+A commercial binder (AtSeaNova, BE) was used to thicken the sporophyte/gametophyte cultures, which were applied to the ropes (@ 18 mm, braided AlgaeRope), preventing the suspended seedlings from being washed off before they could attach (Kerrison et al. 2018).
+The protocol for Table 1 Detailed information for the different hatchery treatments before deployment in sea showing their abbreviation (Abb), the starting dates for cultures and for induction of fertility in white light, the culture density, the date of seeding on ropes, the seeding density (spores mL^{-1} for spores, mg mL^{-1} (DW) for gametophytes and individuals mL^{-1} for sporophytes) and the sporophyte lengths at seeding